 A 401(a) retirement plan is an employer-sponsored money-purchase plan that allows you to save money for retirement.
 Similar to other retirement accounts, 401(a) plans offer employees tax advantages.
 The employer defines how much the company contributes and the requirements you must meet to receive the contributions.
 Understanding the rules of your 401(a) retirement plan is imperative to effectively saving for retirement.

 You can take qualified withdrawals from your 401(a) plan at retirement age or upon leaving your current employer.
 The earliest age for retirement is 59 ½.
 You must pay federal income tax on withdrawals from your 401(a) plan.
 The IRS assesses a 10 percent tax penalty for early, unqualified withdrawals.
-If you die before you deplete the funds in your retirement account, the remaining assets are passed to your beneficiaries.
+If you die before you deplete the funds in your retirement account, the remaining assets are then passed to your beneficiaries.

 You should take certain features of a 401(a) plan into consideration.
 You are prohibited from ceasing your mandatory contributions.
 Once you decide to participate in the plan, the decision is irrevocable.
 You can start or stop voluntary employee contributions at any time.
 You must abide by the contribution limits established by the IRS, or you could face penalties.
 From the start of the plan, you are 100 percent vested in your employee contributions and earnings.
 This means you are entitled to receive your retirement account in full upon departure from your employer.